Malizma333/linerider-userscript-mods/README.md

 ### Font Generator Userscript Mod

 Assists in creating a custom font out of line selections to be used in the text generator.
 Has different style options like spacing, line height, and Y-offsets.
+WARNING: Reloading the page resets the stored font data!